Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 2. Export nodes are used for transfer of data between outside and inside the ZIH HPC system.

 ??? example "Copy a file between local machine and the ZIH HPC system (both directions)"
-    For transferring all data volume, use `scp` on the commandline.
+    For transferring all data volume, use `scp` on the command line.

     * Copy the file `example1.R` **from your local machine to a workspace** on the ZIH system: